portsoc/hangman-in-branches/README.md

 Afterward, we are updating the noose using our `redrawHangman` function once a new guess is registered.

 As a result of our changes, we no longer need the `canvas` module, so we can remove it from our `client` folder.
-We have reduced the amount of code we have to maintain and we have also made our game more accessible.

 View all the differences between our current branch and the last by visiting [this compare page](https://github.com/portsoc/hangman-in-branches/compare/12...13?diff=split).